How to Reduce Carbon Footprint in Logistics

 The next step for reducing carbon output comes from improved efficiency in loading and wait times.
 Rather than having trucks run idle and spend excess time waiting to load or unload, shippers that can hasten the flow on the dock and in the yard will lead to move drive time.
 Thus, total emissions created will decline.

-Leverage Intermodal and Multimodal Transit
+Leverage Intermodal and Multimodal Transportation

 Putting more fuel-efficient means of transport, such as intermodal and multimodal transportation, to work can further your sustainability and transportation carbon emission reduction goals.